Manojsandra/Titanic-Data-Analysis/README.md

 I performed univariate analysis on the Fare feature using a histogram and density plot to understand the distribution of passenger ages.

 #### Observations
-The Fare distribution is highly right-skewed.
+The Fare distribution is highly right-skewed.<br>
-Most ticket prices are concentrated between 0 and 50.
+Most ticket prices are concentrated between 0 and 50.<br>
-This indicates that the majority of passengers purchased lower-priced tickets.
+This indicates that the majority of passengers purchased lower-priced tickets.<br>
-Since lower ticket fares are generally associated with Third Class (Pclass = 3) passengers, it suggests that most passengers belonged to the third class.
+Since lower ticket fares are generally associated with Third Class (Pclass = 3) passengers, it suggests that most passengers belonged to the third class.<br>
 Only a small number of passengers purchased high-priced tickets, which represents passengers from higher classes.

 #### Conclusion